pikvm/pikvm/docs/pico_hid.md

 !!! warning
     **This section is intended for advanced users of the [legacy Arduino HID](arduino_hid.md).**

-    It may seem tempting, but **don't to use the Arduino HID for new PiKVM builds** just because you have it at your fingertips.
+    It may seem tempting, but **don't to use the Arduino HID for the new PiKVM builds** just because you have it at your fingertips.
 Connecting and flashing Arduino is much more time consuming than Pico.
-In addition, different Arduino board works with different voltages, may or may not have SPI (for the Pico, we use SPI to free up the UART on Raspberry Pi for the console and other useful things), etc.
+In addition, different Arduino board work with different voltages, they may or may not have SPI (for the Pico, we use SPI to free up the UART on Raspberry Pi for the console and other useful things), etc.

     Using the Pico HID is the recommended fast and standard way in the PiKVM world.

 The Pico HID can be used to replace the [legacy Arduino HID](arduino_hid.md).
-Moreover, it can use both Serial (UART) port and SPI.
-The connection scheme is also noticeably simplified, getting rid of the transistor for the Reset line and level shifter for RX/TX (MOSI/MISO).
+It can use both Serial (UART) port and the SPI.
+The connection scheme is also much simpler, getting rid of the transistor for the Reset line and the level shifter for RX/TX (MOSI/MISO).

 ??? example "For the Arduino HID over SPI"
     Throw away the Reset transistor and level shifter, and follow this guide